tatianamac/tm11ty/src/posts/save-the-tears.md

 ---
 title: "Save the Tears: White Woman's Guide"
 description: "How to make meaningful change"
-summary: Times are Not Good, to say the least.
-I've compiled a list of suggestions on how to take action beyond donating (which you should also do if you can).
+summary: Black and brown people are protesting for their survival, and you're a white woman who isn't sure how to help.
+What now?
+I've written you a guide.
 date: 2020-04-02 16:09:03
 tags:
   - featured